 Rowlett man charged with murder in death of brother-in-law

-Jan.
-23—A Rowlett man remained in custody Monday morning on a charge of murder in connection with the alleged Sunday morning shooting death of his brother-in-law.
+A Rowlett man remained in custody Wednesday morning on a charge of murder in connection with the alleged Sunday morning shooting death of his brother-in-law.

 Silviano Robles, 62, was arrested following an altercation with Homero Leos, the Hunt County Sheriff's Office reported.